 # 1 What is a testamentary trust?

-A testamentary trust is a trust created testamentary.
+A testamentary trust (TT) is a trust created testamentary.
 If a will directs the executor to set up a trust then the resulting trust is a testamentary trust.
 It could be a bare trust or a fixed trust.
 But in today’s modern world it is usually a discretionary trust.
-They are all testamentary trusts if they all came by way of a direction from the will maker to the executor.
+They are all testamentary trusts since they all came by way of a direction from the will maker to the executor.

 The opposite of a testamentary trust is an inter vivos trust.
 Inter vivos means among the living.
 And it just means that the trust wasn’t set up through a testamentary will.
 So your family trust for example would be an inter vivos trust.

 # 2 How do you establish a testamentary trust?